777arc/textbook/content/sync.rst

 Time Synchronization
 ***************************

 When we transmit a signal wirelessly, it arrives at the receiver with a random phase shift due to time travelled.
-We cannot sample the signal at our symbol rate because we are unlikely to sample it at the right spot in the pulse, as discussed at the end of the :ref:`pulse-shaping-chapter` chapter.
+We cannot just start sampling the symbols at our symbol rate because we are unlikely to sample it at the right spot in the pulse, as discussed at the end of the :ref:`pulse-shaping-chapter` chapter.
 Review the three figures at the end of that chapter if you are not following.

 Most timing synchronization techniques take the form of a phase lock loop (PLL); we won't study PLLs here but it's important to know the term, and you can read about them on your own if you are interested.
 PLLs are closed-loop systems that use feedback to continuously adjust something; in our case, a time shift permits us to sample at the peak of the digital symbols.